Plawn/petit_publipost_gateway/README.md

-## `manifest.json`
+## `manifest`

-That's a config file telling the app where to find repositories It's supposed to be stored on minio too
+That's a config telling the app where to find repositories It's supposed to be stored inside the conf file

 ## Check the test files for more information !